 We understand that many of our clients cannot afford to hire an attorney because they have lost a large portion of their life savings.
 Our attorneys regularly represent harmed investors charging only a contingency fee.
 This means that our clients do not have to pay any attorneys fees up front, and only pay us out of monies recovered in your case.Colorado Division of Securities and Colorado Securities Act

 Securities related business in Colorado is regulated by the Division of Securities, part of the Colorado Department of Regulatory Agencies.
 Its website states that its purposes are to protect investors and maintain confidence in the securities market.
 The Securities Division website further provides investor education resources, red flags for elderly financial exploitation, and lists common scams that target elderly investors.
 Colorado residents may also use the website to file an online complaint.

 The Statutes and Rules section of the Division of Securities site provides a link to the Colorado Securities Act.
 The Act, similar to other state uniform Acts, provides for liability to investors for fraudulent activity involving securities, including false statements of fact and omissions of material fact.
 Damages for violations include rescission, interest, and reasonable attorney fees.
 The Rules promulgated under the Securities Act define unfair and dishonest dealings to include unauthorized trading and recommending unsuitable securities transactions.

 Common Legal Claims by investors against their financial advisors in Colorado are:

-This list is by no means comprehensive and all of the legal requirements of the above claims stated are not completely set out.
-This web site is not intended to give legal advice or create an attorney-client relationship.
-Please contact our securities lawyers for a free consultation if you are a Colorado resident and believe your financial advisor broker may be liable under one of the above claims, or for other wrongful conduct.
+Please contact our Colorado securities fraud lawyers for a free consultation if you are a Colorado resident and believe your financial advisor broker may be liable under one of the above claims, or for other wrongful conduct.